mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 func (*Component) Path() []string
 ```

 `Child` is used to create a new `Component`, corresponding to a new child node
 in the component structure, and `Path` is used retrieve the path of any
 `Component` within that structure.
-For the sake of keeping the examples simple
+For the sake of keeping the examples simple,
-let's pretend these functions have been implemented in a package called `mcmp`.
+let’s pretend these functions have been implemented in a package called `mcmp`.
-Here's an example of how `Component` might be used in the `redis` component's
+Here’s an example of how `Component` might be used in the `redis` component’s
 code:

 ```go